 - Do you prefer to use LinkedIn, Facebook, Twitter or personal emails to get your career marketing message broadcasted?

 Now, before I give contradicting messages, I recognize and respect the need for social media activities and the importance of being technology savvy as it’s the way we live today.
-However, do you have a healthy balance in how you are connecting with others in your executive job search?

 If you are spending more than 5 hours a day primarily scouring the Internet, searching high-profile career sites and sending blind emails through social media tools, you are wasting a lot of valuable time?